 The recurring holidays are already on everyone’s mind, but every year there's an opportunity to jump on a different holiday or a new celebration.
 If you’re looking for some unique ways to engage your audience and keep the holiday sales rolling, try advertising for one of these lesser known days.

-Calling all independent businesses: This holiday is for you.
+Calling all independent businesses: this small business holiday is for you.
 Held on the last Saturday of November, Small Business Saturday (or Shop Small Saturday), is a counterpart to Black Friday and Cyber Monday.
 Instead of focusing on big box retail and e-commerce stores, this holiday shines a spotlight on small and local brick and mortar businesses.

 While it started as a small undertaking by American Express, Small Business Saturday has now become a full-fledged contender with the rest of the shopping holidays.
-In 2018, US consumers reported spending a record high of an estimated $17.8 billion at independent retailers.
+In 2022, American Express reported that spending reached almost $17.9 billion.

 Don’t miss out on joining the movement — prepare your business for this day with the following tips:

 Announce your participation.
 Let your customers and prospects around your community know you have special things planned for this day.
 Use social media marketing, email outreach, and even flyers — anything you can to get the word out there.
 This is especially important for your prospects: A whopping 96% of consumers who’ve shopped on Small Business Saturday said the day makes them want to Shop Small all year long.
 This could be an excellent opportunity to gain a fan.

 Cross-promote with other businesses.
 The essence of this holiday for small businesses is to bring communities together.
 Reach out to other small businesses and build a partnership that could be profitable for both parties.
 For instance, you can offer a discount to anyone who presents a receipt from your partner store, and they can do the same for you.